 In the fall of 2015, voters approved a bond referendum that included $13.4M for a new 35,000-square-foot library to serve the growing population in the north side of the county; site to be determined.
 The bond also included $6.4M for the renovation and expansion of the Missouri City Branch; the expansion would include a 3-story, 9,600-square-foot addition to the existing building.

 The Missouri City Branch closed in the summer of 2017 so that renovations and expansion of the building could begin.
 The expansion includes more meeting-room and study-room space, as well as additional space for public computers.
-The work is expected to be completed in 2019.
+Funding for this project was made possible by a 2015 bond election.